D0bledore/ShowcaseTZ/TESTING.md

 1. **Nested Elements:** The < a > element was incorrectly nested inside a < button > element.
 To resolve this, I removed the < button > element and styled the < a > elements to resemble buttons.
 This approach maintained the desired appearance while improving semantics and accessibility.
 I verified that the buttons on both pages still function as intended.

-2. **List Structure:** The list structure was incorrect according to HTML standards.
+2. **List Structure:** The list structure was incorrect according to html standards.
 To fix this, I adjusted the hierarchy by wrapping the < ul > inside an < li > item, rather than having it as a direct child of the < ol >.
-This correction adheres to proper HTML structure without affecting the functionality or appearance of the index section.
+This correction adheres to proper html structure without affecting the functionality or appearance of the index section.

 3. **Paragraph in Table:** A < p > element was incorrectly placed inside a < table > element.
 I moved it outside and above the table.
 This change is not visually apparent as browsers like Firefox automatically adjust the rendering to place the paragraph outside the table.